dakimura/migrent/README.md

 existing tools such as [goose](https://github.com/pressly/goose), [sql-migrate](https://github.com/rubenv/sql-migrate),
 and [golang-migrate](https://github.com/golang-migrate/migrate).

-migrent enables the apply and roleback of data migrations by making an internal "migration" entity in a DB, while keeping the great part of ent, such as type-safety.
+migrent enables to apply(Up) and rollback(Down) of master data migrations by creating an internal "migration" entity in your DB, while keeping all the other functionalities of ent, such as type-safety.

 ## Quick Installation